wakeboardhq/wakeboardhq.github.io/README.md

-#  Predictive tools for Higher Ed cultures that prioritize personal & career development.
+#  Modern tools to help Higher Ed create cultures that prioritize personal & career development.

 ## 1. What are we building?